Washington: Here`s yet another reason why you should kick the butt - smoking influences gene function, a new study has claimed.

-Washington: In a recent study, researchers found that exposure to cigarette smoke can alter gene expression – the process by which a gene`s information is converted into the structures and functions of a cell.
+Researchers at the Southwest Foundation for Biomedical Research have found that exposure to cigarette smoke can alter gene expression -- the process by which a gene`s information is converted into the structures and functions of a cell.

-These alterations in response to smoking appear to have a wide-ranging negative influence on the immune system, and a strong involvement in processes related to cancer, cell death and metabolism.
+These alterations in response to smoking appear to have a wide-ranging negative influence on the immune system, and a strong involvement in processes related to cancer, cell death and metabolism, say the researchers.

-"Our results indicate that not only individual genes but entire networks of gene interaction are influenced by cigarette smoking," said Jac Charlesworth, the lead author.
+Lead researcher Jac Charlesworth said, "Our results indicate that not only individual genes but entire networks of gene interaction are influenced by cigarette smoking.

 "Previous studies of gene expression as influenced by smoking have been seriously limited in size with the largest of the in vivo studies including only 42 smokers and 43

 non-smokers.
 We studied 1,240 individuals, including 297 current smokers.

 "Never before has such a clear link between smoking and transcriptomics been revealed, and the scale at which exposure to cigarette smoke appears to influence the